 Remember to explain your issue as calmly as you possibly can, and try a friendly approach.
 A little politeness goes a long way.

-All things considered, if PandaVPN suddenly stopped working on your PC, there’s several things you could try and fix it.
+All things considered, if PandaVPN suddenly stops working on your PC, there are several things you could try and fix it.

 Just remember to be patient and try using all of our suggested fixes before calling it quits.